otsuka-kohei/EpubRename2Title/README.md

 ## Summary
 This program renames epub file to original book title that on metadata.
 This program renames all epub files in a directory that selected as argument.
-Please use this program woth Python 3.
+Please use this program with Python 3.
 Example: epubFile001.epub => Neon Genesis EVANGELION(1).epub
 ## How to use
 python epubRename2Title {epub files directory path}